Boyle-Lab/SOM-Browser/README.md

 Before running this, you will need to make some minor edits to it and some other files in the SOM-Browser directory:

-1) Edit the "BROWSER_PATH" variable at the head of "install_browser.sh" to match the absolute path to the browser files on your machine.
+1) (Optional) Set the "BROWSER_PATH" variable at the head of "install_browser.sh" to the absolute path where the browser files exist.
+This defaults to the MouseSOM subdirectory of the present working directory.

 2) Edit the "server name" variable in "nginx.conf" to match the name and port number of the host machine.

-3) (Optional) Set a root password for mysql in MouseSOM/sql/Users.sql.
-This can also be done directly on the db container after the fact, if you prefer.
-See step 6 for instructions on how to manually change the password.

-4) (Optional) Enable browser monitoring on the docker container by uncommenting the relevant sections in install_browser.sh and editing the marked sections in monitrc to match your email server and email address.
+3) (Optional) Enable browser monitoring on the docker container by uncommenting the relevant sections in install_browser.sh and editing the marked sections in monitrc to match your email server and email address.

-5) Run the install_browser.sh script:
+4) Run the install_browser.sh script:

    `./install_browser.sh`

-6) (Optional) Log in to the db container  with the command:
+5) (Optional, but highly recommended!)
+Log in to the db container  with the command:

    `docker exec -it db bash`

-   then log in to mysql, and change the password following normal procedures.
+   then log in to mysql, as root, with password "CHANGE_ME" and change the password following normal procedures.

 STARTING AND STOPPING THE BROWSER